Highlights:

 Equipment:

-- Stable two-person (K2) kayaks (recommended for novices and families and also suitable for two adults + child) and single (K1) kayaks are available, in PE plastic or fibreglass.
-Tahe Marine, Everest and EPIC kayaks are used - some of the kayaks have rudders and skegs while others have Smart Track rudder control system.
+• Stable two-person (K2) kayaks (recommended for novices and families and also suitable for two adults + smaller child) and single (K1) kayaks are available, in PE plastic or fibreglass.
+Tahe Marine, Everest and EPIC kayaks are used.
+Some of the kayaks have rudders and skegs while others have Smart Track rudder control system.
 Please specify when booking whether you would prefer K1 or K2 kayaks.

-- Option 1 (Standard Tents) only: Sleeping bag with foam mat and liner, kitchen equipment (cooker, pans, fuel, plates, mug, washing up liquid).
+• Option 1 (Standard Tents) only: Sleeping bag with foam mat and liner, kitchen equipment (cooking stove, pans, fuel, plates, mug, washing up liquid).
 Please bring own cutlery.

-- Option 2 (Tree Tents) only: Sleeping bag with liner, kitchen equipment (cooker, pans, fuel, plates, mug, washing up liquid).
+• Option 2 (Tree Tents) only: Sleeping bag with liner, kitchen equipment (cooking stove, pans, fuel, plates, mug, washing up liquid).
 Please bring own cutlery (sleeping mat is not required in the tree tents).

 Accommodation:

-Bedding and towels are included at the guest house (Option 4) and are a required extra for the cabins on Harstena (Option 3).
+Bedding and towels are a required extra for the cabins on Harstena (Option 3).
 Guests planning to camp for additional night(s) before or after their cabin stay should bring own towels for camping nights.

 Simple, free-standing dome tents suitable for 2-3 persons.